Catherine22/Algorithm/README.md

 value = hash(key).
 As you hash keys, you almot can't avoid to get the same value by different keys.
 That's what we call "collision".

 Open addressing (or closed hashing)
-> Basically, it's support to be mutiple slots (linked list chaining).
+> Basically, it's supposed to be mutiple slots (linked list chaining).
 > You put duplicates into the same value list.
 Using LinkedList to minimize space.
 Now you could imagine this hash table looks like a tree.
 But it is hard to cache because CPU caches sequence addresses.
 And you probably won't visit the value in order of writing.
 > So we create a chain and you put every bucket (which contains value comes from different keys) in sequence.
 Those buckets have fixed capacity.
-It means values sometimes can't be put into the bucket where they are support to be.
+It means values sometimes can't be put into the bucket where they are supposed to be.
 Instead, they are assigned to the other buckets.
 This chain is called probing sequence/chain is a list.

 Two ways to probe:
 - [LinearProbing] : hash(key) + 1, hash(key) + 2, ... hash(key) + k